 Extended Vocational Provision

-For very small minority of our learners, a programme of extended vocational learning is the best way to address their needs.
-This is always supported by tuition in English and maths, delivered by Three Towers staff either in the learner’s home, on our Hindley site, at the vocational placement or at a mutually convenient location e.g. a local library.
+For very small number of our learners, a programme of extended vocational learning is the best way to address their needs.
+This is always supported by tuition in English and maths, delivered by Three Towers staff either remotely in the learner’s home, on our Hindley site, at the vocational placement or at a mutually convenient location e.g. a local library.

 Learners’ attendance, attitude to learning and progress towards their targets are carefully monitored and rewarded in line with Three Towers’ policies.
 Rigorous quality assurance procedures, close cooperation and daily communication with all our providers ensures that our learners understand that offsite provision is still closely monitored by Three Towers.